MrManoj124/Days/README.md

 # <--- Do practice with mondodb commands with mongosh Shell --->

 # <--* Added a Assignment_02 for  better practice *-->

+# <-- Done a Mongodb ICAE02 for get better performance is semester Exams -->